What is Non-alcoholic Beer? Is There Any Alcohol in It?

-There are some concerns and relapse risks that are often associated with recovering alcoholics drinking non alcoholic beer.
-Some of the risks associated with drinking alcohol free beer are:
+There are some concerns and relapse risks that are often associated with recovering alcoholics drinking non-alcoholic beer.
+Some of the risks associated with drinking alcohol-free beer are:

 - Drinking nonalcoholic beer in recovery can pose a risk to a person’s sobriety as there can be low alcohol content.
 If you are wanting to completely abstain from alcohol, nonalcoholic beer contains some alcohol even at a low alcohol percentage

-Alcohol Addiction Recovery at TruPath Recovery
+Find Freedom From Alcohol Addiction at TruPath Recovery

 At TruPath, our team of dedicated addiction counselors and medical professionals have created an addiction treatment program that is designed to meet your specific needs for addiction recovery.
-Within our recovery center, you will be provided with a continuum of care including alcohol addiction treatment, drug and alcohol detox, intensive outpatient treatment, and extended care program including our alumni program that will support you every step of the way in your alcohol addiction recovery.
+Within our recovery center, you will be provided with a continuum of care including alcohol addiction treatment, drug and alcohol detox, intensive outpatient treatment, and an extended care program including our alumni program that will support you every step of the way in your alcohol addiction recovery.
 Through our comprehensive treatment programs, you will be provided with the leading evidence-based therapy methods including behavioral therapy, dual diagnosis treatment, holistic treatment, family program, relapse prevention methods, and life skills development to support you in creating a healthy, balanced life as a recovering alcoholic.
 Our team is waiting to hear from you today to help you overcome your alcohol addiction and find a new way of life in recovery where you can safely and confidently overcome any triggers to stay on the road to recovery.